-("Arlington Park" station)next to the race track you can get to it easily from downtown Chicago.
+"Arlington Park"station (not the "Arlington Heights"station) next to the race track you can get to it easily from downtown Chicago.
 (It's on Metra's Union Pacific-Northwest line originating at the Ogilvie Transporation Center at 500 West Madison Street.
-As of this writing the one-way fare is $6.25)
+As of this writing the one-way fare is $6.75)

 The track is open from May through most of September each year and they hold races Thursday through Sunday and on holidays rain or shine.
 (You can still enjoy betting on races if it's raining by watching the races from inside the clubhouse.)
 The most you can expect to pay is around $31 ($8 admission, $3 program, and a $2 bet for each of 10 races) and that assumes you won't win any of your wagers which is highly unlikely.
 There are some special event days when the admission may be higher ($12 to $30) but there are typically more races or higher purses (such as the "Arlington Million" held in August) on those days.
 Thursdays are "Value Days" when admission is only $6 ($4 for the 55-and-over crowd and military).Arlington Park is located northwest of Chicago in the suburb of Arlington Heights and is in close proximity to three of Chicago's expressways; I-90, I-290, and the I-294 bypass.During late May through early September Sundays are Family Day at Arlington Park which features a lot of additional activities for children including pony rides, a petting zoo, face painting and more.
 Admission for ages 4 through 17 is $4 and kids 3 and under are free.